San Diego Hit-and-Run Accident Attorneys

 An experienced hit-and-run accident lawyer in San Diego County can help you with the following:

-- Speaking with your insurer to file an uninsured/underinsured motorist claim
+- Speaking with insurers to file an uninsured/underinsured motorist claim.

-- Obtaining evidence that will benefit your case
+- Obtaining evidence that will support your case.

 Hit-and-run accidents frequently occur in San Diego.
 However, all the accidents in San Diego are not uniform.
-The following are some of the most common types of hit-and-run accidents that take place in San Diego:
+The following are the common types of hit-and-run accidents that take place in San Diego:

 - Overturn collisions constitute 2.3 percent of hit-and-run accidents in San Diego.